Stage 2: Life Context | What You're Leaving Behind

 A conscious closing before you begin designing forward.

-Before you design forward, you have to let go of something.
-Maybe even a whole life or maybe just a version of yourself, or a belief that kept you safe for 10 years but started suffocating you at year 11.
+Before you start designing your life, you'll have to let go of something.
+Maybe even a whole life or maybe just a version of yourself.

-Most people skip this part and leap straight from dissatisfaction to action, new goals, new plans and fresh starts.
-But they drag the old stuff with them like a suitcase they forgot to unpack.
-The old identity, the old expectations, the unprocessed grief of the thing that didn't work out, the guilt of leaving behind people and places that shaped them.
-It sits in the background, quietly sabotaging the new thing.
+Most people skip this part and leap straight to action, new goals, new plans and fresh starts.
+The problem is that they drag their old identity, expectations, and the unprocessed grief and guilt with them.
+And they sit there, in the background, sabotaging the new thing you're building.

-This section is your chance to close the chapter properly.
+This section is where you can finally close the chapter.
 To name what you're releasing, acknowledge what it gave you, grieve what it cost you, and consciously decide what you want to carry forward.
-It's the emotional and psychological equivalent of cleaning out a house before you move.
-You don't throw everything away - you sort through it.
-Some things come with you, some things get donated, and some things you've been holding onto for reasons you've forgotten.
+View it as the emotional and psychological equivalent of cleaning out a house before you move - you don't throw everything away, just sort through things.

-This is where the Stage 2 of this course ends, after you consciously close the door on the old frame so you can step into the new one with a clear mind.
+This is where Stage 2 of this course ends, after you close the door on the old frame, and fully open yourself up to step into the new one with a clear mind.

 Transition theory: endings come first

-William Bridges, an organisational consultant and former literature professor, published one of the most influential models of life transition in 1980.
-His book Transitions drew a sharp distinction between change and transition.
+William Bridges drew a sharp distinction between change and transition in his book "Transitions".
 Change is the external event: the job loss, the move, the breakup, the diagnosis.
 Transition is the internal psychological process of coming to terms with the change.
-They are connected, but they are different processes on different timelines.
+They're connected, but they're different processes on different timelines.

 Bridges proposed that every transition has three phases.
 First is the ending, where you let go of the old situation, identity, and assumptions.
-Second is the neutral zone (he borrowed the term from anthropological studies of ritual), a disorienting in-between period where the old is gone but the new hasn't solidified.
+Second is the neutral zone, a disorienting in-between period where the old is gone but the new hasn't solidified.
 Third is the new beginning, where a renewed sense of identity and purpose starts to form.

 The critical insight here is that transitions start with endings.
 Most people try to jump straight to new beginnings, and they wonder why the fresh start feels somewhat empty or keeps falling apart.
 The ending needs to happen first!
 We have to let go of what was before we can fully engage with what might be.